So you’re dating. Great. All those feels, am I right?

 1) Do you like your significant other?

 I’m sure you feel like you love them, but do you like them?
 I mean, do you genuinely enjoy them like a friend and like someone you just plain like to have around?
-Do they make everything in life better, or would you kinda rather they stay home sometimes?
+Do they make everything in life better, or would you kinda rather they stay home most of the time?

 Someone shared recently that they were dating someone who was great on paper, but after a little while they realized that they never wanted to be around this person alone.
 In fact, they dreaded it.